-Ex-friend haunted by Bashara case, fears court return
+Ex-friend haunted by Bashara case, fears she may have to testify again

 She’s changed her name, moved and switched jobs, but she can’t shake the stigma of Bob Bashara.